Jazz23/RealmExchange/README.md

 - `npm run dev`
 - Navigate to `localhost:5173` in your browser
 - Wait ~30 seconds to connect
+- Login with either `testuser:testpassword` and or `testuser2:testpassword`
 - Have fun!